Parish Council 01344 874268

 The role involves Councillors seeking and representing the views of local residents, schools, church, and traders association on a variety of matters affecting the local community; identifying the needs of the Parish through a project and finding ways of resolving this; setting the Annual Precept to meet these needs, and managing the Parish Council’s assets and finances effectively.

-The Parish owns the Village Hall which operates as a registered charity with two Trustees from the Parish Council.
+The Parish owns the Village Hall which operates as a registered charity.
 The recreation ground, the allotments, and the cemetery are all owned and managed by the Parish Council.
 Council employs a Grounds Team to upkeep the properties of Parish Council.

 Role of Councillors